How to Design & Specify a Cast Metal Plaque

 Specifications for a Plaque

 As mentioned earlier, any border must fit within the size you are ordering.
 The most common border is Single Line.
 The nicest border may be Single Line Bevel Edge if you have enough room.
-Other choices are: Double Line, Bevel Edge, and No Border.
+Other choices are: Double Line, Bevel Edge, and No Border (not shown).
+Single Line is the default border.

 You must choose a texture because this makes the metal look nice and even.
 Currently we offer Leatherette, Pebble, Stipple, and Sand.